laurmcco/judeanpillarfigurineexhibit/pages/religion.md

 ## Tolerating Ambiguity

 This research is illuminating, yet still not enough to "settle" the mysteries that underlie JPFs.
-Original context is irretrievably lost.
-Nonetheless, technology helps to uncover new potentialities over the topic of presence.
-Without needing to debunk alternative options, one function of the JPF seems to involve making the divine immediate and present.
+Their original context is irretrievably lost.
+Nonetheless, technology helps to uncover new potentialities, and one function of the JPF seems to involve making the divine immediate and present.

-The study of religion often involves ephemeral topics.
-Authoritative interpretations are not always desirable or even possible.
-For example, how can one qualify divine presence?
-This web exhibit leans into: 1) the emphasis on eyes in JPF manufacture, 2) biblical descriptions of God as bright, and 3) JPF themes of hybridity and light.
-Religion scholars work to unravel potentialities of meaning and modes of engagement for objects like these.
-At the same time, we are trained to resist being enchanted by them.
-We do not aim through our studies to convert people either to or away from a religion.
-We work to continually see and show more about important cultural phenomena, as is the theme of this web exhibit.
+How can one qualify divine presence?
+This web exhibit develops three threads: the emphasis on eyes in JPF manufacture, biblical descriptions of God as bright, and JPF themes of hybridity and light.
+Religion scholars work to unravel the many meanings objects like these can hold, not to be enchanted by them nor to enchant/convert others through them, but to continually see more.
+That is the theme of this web exhibit.

 ## Look Again: Guiding Questions for the Use of this Site by Educators